Learn more about neck pain: introduction

 - try neck exercises

-- wear a neck collar – it's better to keep your neck moving (unless a doctor tells you not to)
+- do not wear a neck collar – it's better to keep your neck moving (unless a doctor tells you not to)

-- do anything that could be dangerous because you can't move your neck – for example, driving or cycling
+- do not do anything that could be dangerous because you can't move your neck – for example, driving or cycling

 Putting heat or cold packs on your neck